ksfraser/mrt-graph/README.md

 172. (11292): TuasLink
 ```
 ## Methodology
+### Graph data structure
 The MRT networt is represented as an undirected graph using [`scalax.collection.Graph`](http://www.scala-graph.org/).
 - Nodes are train platforms
 - Edges mean that platforms are either connected by train service, or interchange transfer (walking)
 - Edge weight is the travelling time in minutes
+- Shortest path computed with [Dijkstra's algorithm](https://medium.com/basecs/finding-the-shortest-path-with-a-little-help-from-dijkstra-613149fbdc8e) ([Library implementation](https://github.com/scala-graph/scala-graph/blob/master/core/src/main/scala/scalax/collection/TraverserImpl.scala#L296))

+### Centrality
+Time taken to travel from one platform to another
+- Starts when boarding at the origin platform
+- Ends when alighting at the destination platform
+- Includes interchange transfers: walking, waiting for the next train
+  - Walking times and expected train arrival times are unofficial estimates, and [configurable](https://github.com/seahrh/mrt-graph/blob/master/src/main/resources/application.conf)

+[Closeness centrality](https://en.wikipedia.org/wiki/Closeness_centrality) is the sum of the lengths of the shortest paths between one platform and all other platforms.
+The centrality score is therefore
 ## Data Sources
-- MRT map and train travel times from LTA MyTransport app, SMRT, SBST
+MRT map and train travel times from LTA MyTransport app, SMRT, SBST
-- Walking times and expected train arrival times are unofficial estimates, and configurable